All Episodes

 President Clinton, if this propaganda turns out to be true, will do what the Reagan nuts never did.

-Republicans should quit relying on this type of bull and send Bob Dole to charm and charisma school.
+Republicans should quit relying on this type of bull and send Bob Dole to charm and charisma school, Bill in Seattle.

 Bill, I detect between the lines some real worry there, huh?

-Art ABC News just reported that NASA says, in fact, they detected strange X-rays coming from that Japanese comet, a Japanese-named comet that just went past.
+And then this ART ABC News just reported that NASA says, in fact, they detected strange X-rays coming from that Japanese comet, a Japanese name comet that just went past.

 They have no idea what caused X-rays.